faoziltomiwa-blip/Challenge-App/README.md

 - `jenkins_url` — Jenkins dashboard URL
 - `ecr_repository_url` — ECR repo for Docker images

-> **Note on Initial State:** After Terraform provisioning, your ECS service will temporarily be in a "failing" state because the ECR repository is completely empty.
-This is expected!
+> **Note on Initial State:** After Terraform provisioning, the ECS service will temporarily be in a "failing" state because the ECR repository is completely empty.
 Running the Jenkins pipeline for the first time will automatically build the image, push it to ECR, and force the ECS deployment to resolve this.

 ### 3. Configure Jenkins